Volunteer Pet Vaccination Clinic

 It's the same price you would pay over the counter at any feed and supply store but we will administer it for you and provide proof of vaccinations and all proceeds go back into vaccinating more dogs.
 Book your appointment today!!

-Barkley's Hope partners with Peer 180 and Roice Hurst and Homeward Bound / Recovery Bound to offer extended pet boarding services for individuals seeking treatment for drugs or alcohol and need a safe place for their pet when entering rehab.
+Barkley's Hope partners with Peer 180 and Roice Hurst and Dog Dynasty to offer extended pet boarding services for individuals seeking treatment for drugs or alcohol and need a safe place for their pet when entering rehab.
 The program will cover the expense of boarding your pet for up to 90 days while in treatment for addiction or alcoholism.
 Shorter foster programs are also available.

 Barkley's Hope is accepting applications for extended recovery boarding on a case by case basis as we begin offering services.
 Once an applicant has been screened for placement the applicant can focus on getting sober instead of where their best friend is and if they will ever see them again.
 The love of a pet is critical to many people in recovery and at the same time having a pet can often be a barrier to getting treatment.